eliaseamus/lexis/README.md

 ![Pick image](docs/images/pick_image.png)

-4. Assign a background color just for fun:
+4. Assign a background color to make a new item more distinguishable from the rest of the collection:

 ![Assign color](docs/images/assign_color.png)